dsccommunity/ActiveDirectoryCSDsc/README.md

   Responder after the feature has been installed on the server.
 - **AdcsWebEnrollment**: This resource can be used to install the ADCS Web Enrollment service after the feature has been installed on the server.
+- **AdcsOcspExtension**: This resource can be used to configure OCSP URI extensions on a Certificate Authority after the feature has been installed on the server.

 ### AdcsCertificationAuthority